How to Transfer Files in the Network using Sockets in Python

 We will use the socket module, which comes built-in with Python and provides us with socket operations that are widely used on the Internet, as they are behind any connection to any network.

 Please note that there are more reliable ways to transfer files with tools like rsync or scp.
-However, the goal of this tutorial is to transfer files with Python programming language and without any third-party tool.
+However, the goal of this tutorial is to transfer files using Python and without any third-party tool.

 Related: How to Organize Files by Extension in Python.